carbide customers

 The focused beam can achieve very high energy densities sufficient to melt and vaporize virtually any material, regardless of its melting point.

-Due to the high energy density and efficient energy utilization, processing times are typically short, even for materials up to 5 mm thick.
+Due to the high energy density and efficient energy utilization, machining times are typically short, even for materials up to 5 mm thick.

-Electron beam processing is suitable for a wide range of materials, including hard, brittle, ductile metals, non-metallic materials, and heat-sensitive substances.
+Electron beam machining is suitable for a wide range of materials, including hard, brittle, ductile metals, non-metallic materials, and heat-sensitive substances.

 5. Minimal Deformation:

-As a non-contact machining method, electron beam processing does not exert significant mechanical stress on the workpiece, minimizing deformation.
+As a non-contact machining method, electron beam machining does not exert significant mechanical stress on the workpiece, minimizing deformation.

 6. Automation Capability:

-Electron beams can be precisely controlled in terms of intensity, diameter, and positioning, facilitating automation and complex geometric processing.
+Electron beams can be precisely controlled in terms of intensity, diameter, and positioning, facilitating automation and complex geometric machining.

 electron-beam-machining